Add the peeled and seeded avocados to a blender or food processor.

 Favorite Popsicle Mold

-You can use any popsicle mold for this keto avocado popsicle recipe.
+You can use any popsicle mold for this recipe.
 The mold that I typically use is this popsicle mold.
 It comes with some popsicle sticks but you may have to purchase more if you run out.

 Another popsicle mold that I like is this silicone ice pop mold.
-It lies flat when freezing will hold the popsicle sticks in stick in snuggly so they don’t slip out.
+It lies flat when freezing and holds the popsicle sticks snugly so they don’t slip out.

 Are Avocados Keto Friendly?

-Yes, avocados are keto approved!
-Avocados are a fruit and the avocado is probably the best fruit you can consume on the keto diet.
-Avocados are loaded with fat.
-One medium avocado has 22 grams of fat!
-So snacking on avocados will definitely keep you full and satisfied when you are eating low carb.
+Yes, avocados are totally keto friendly!
+They’re a fruit and probably the best fruit you can eat on the keto diet.
+Avocados are loaded with fat – one medium avocado has 22 grams of fat!
+So snacking on them will definitely keep you full and satisfied when you are eating low carb.

 Avocados are low in carbohydrates as well.
-Although they do have a higher total carb amount, sitting at 12.8 grams for a medium avocado.
-Avocados contain a lot of fiber, so the net carbs in a medium avocado is around 2.8 grams!
+Although they do have a higher total carb count at 12.8 grams for a medium avocado, they contain a lot of fiber, so the net carbs come out to around 2.8 grams!

 How to Select a Ripe Avocado